alloc/nebu/README.md

 - `plugins: object[]` array of visitor maps
 - `filename: ?string` path to the source code
 - `sourceMaps: ?string|true` sourcemap type
-- `sourceMapTarget: ?string` path to the sourcemap
+- `generatedFile: ?string` path to the generated code
-- `sourceRoot: ?string` sourcemap working directory
 - `parser: ?object` options for the parser

 The `plugins` array is required, and must contain at least one plugin.